Asultan9/osssettings/CONTRIBUTING.md

 If you have any questions about these requirements, feel free to ask.

 ## Code of Conduct
-This project has a [Code of Conduct](https://github.com/castyte/osssettings/CODE_OF_CONDUCT.md) and [LICENCE](https://github.com/castyte/osssettings/LICENCE) which all contributers must follow.
+This project has a [Code of Conduct](https://github.com/castyte/osssettings/CODE_OF_CONDUCT.md) and [LICENCE](https://github.com/castyte/osssettings/LICENCE) which all contributors must follow.